Fair Housing Rights

 - Falsely deny that housing is available for inspection, sale, or rental

-- Try to persuade owners to sell or rent in order to manipulate neighborhood housing prices for personal profit (also known as “blockbusting”) or
+- Try to persuade owners to sell or rent to manipulate neighborhood housing prices for personal profit (also known as “blockbusting”)

 - Deny anyone access to or membership in a facility or service (such as a real estate multiple listing service) related to the sale or rental of housing

 If you believe that a landlord, home seller, real estate agent, mortgage lender or other business or person has violated your Fair Housing rights, you can call the HUD Fair Housing Hotline at 1-800-669-9777.

 You can get more Fair Housing information at the following websites: